Tutorials > Create an automation

 IF (Customer Type field) is "Small Business"THEN HIDE step "Enterprise Security Review"

-Example 3: Show different steps based on application type
+Example 3: Show different steps based on user input to modify the flow intelligently

 IF (Application Type field) is "Mortgage"THEN SHOW steps "Credit Check", "Property Valuation", and "Underwriting"